Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Introduction

 {Another related topic is the \emph{actuator placement} or \emph{input selection} problem: identifying a subset of actuator placements from all possible choices to improve certain performance metrics.} This topic has been extensively discussed in a range of areas, such as mechanical systems~\cite{hiramoto2000optimal}, {power grids~\cite{qin2018submodularity}, and fluid dynamics~\cite{alfaro2015optimal}}, and typical metrics include controllability criteria~\cite{olshevsky2014minimal,summers2015submodularity} and robustness performance~\cite{summers2016actuator,munz2014sensor,zheng2020distributed}.
 To find the optimal actuator placement, existing research usually formulates a set function optimization problem that is NP-hard in general.
 Some theoretical results have been revealed for network systems with simple dynamics~\cite{olshevsky2014minimal,summers2015submodularity}.
 For efficient numerical computation, it is important to reveal some favorable properties such as submodularity~\cite{nemhauser1978an}, for which a simple greedy algorithm may return a near-optimal solution.
-In principle, submodularity represents a so-called \emph{diminishing improvement property} for the underlying systems: the marginal improvement diminishes as more actuators are deployed.
 To our best knowledge, the cooperative formation of AVs in mixed traffic flow, as well as the submodularity property, has not been discussed in the literature before.
 Existing formulations~\cite{hiramoto2000optimal,qin2018submodularity,summers2016actuator,munz2014sensor,alfaro2015optimal} or theoretical results~\cite{olshevsky2014minimal,summers2015submodularity} are not directly applicable, since the mixed traffic system has distinct and more complex dynamical properties.